 - Warranty: A warranty from the manufacturer or retailer protects you against many potential problems and can serve as a guarantee of quality.

-- Cost: It’s unlikely that a dog barking alarm will be anywhere near as expensive as an actual dog, but if cost is a factor, make sure you consider operational as well as purchase price.
+- Cost: It’s unlikely that a dog barking alarm will be anywhere near as expensive as an actual dog, but if cost is a factor, make sure you consider operational as well as the purchase price.

 Considering these factors, the Rex Plus Electronic Watchdog is a good choice.

 Product Details: The Rex Plus barking alarm allows you to have the sound of a barking dog without the need for an actual dog.
 The sound can be an effective burglar deterrent.
 Rex Plus uses radar to detect motion even through thick, dense walls and multiple pained windows.
-Can stay on duty around the clock or be set with a simple informative alarm or pleasant background noise during the day.
-This makes the Rex Plus an ideal security device for residential and commercial applications.
+Can stay on duty around the clock or be beset with a simple informative alarm or pleasant background noise during the day.
+Rex Plus is an ideal security device for residential and commercial applications.
 Adjustable detection sensitivity and a wide detection angle allow you to use this product virtually anywhere you want to watch for intruders.
 The detection ability of this barking dog alarm was tested and verified by Consumer Reports.Product Features: